What Is The Most Dangerous Bee

 FAQ

 Q: Are all bee stings life-threatening?
 A: No, most bee stings are not life-threatening.
-However, people who are allergic to bee venom can experience anaphylaxis, a life-threatening allergic reaction that requires immediate medical attention.
+Still, people who are allergic to bee venom can experience anaphylaxis, a life-threatening allergic reaction that requires immediate medical attention.

 Conclusion